-This is a financial promotion for The First Sentier Global Listed Infrastructure Strategy.
+This is a financial promotion for The First Sentier Global Listed Infrastructure Fund.
 This information is for professional clients only in the UK and elsewhere where lawful.
 Investing involves certain risks including:

 - The value of investments and any income from them may go down as well as up and are not guaranteed.
 Investors may get back significantly less than the original amount invested.